roysoumya/brand-consistency-framework/src/revision_codes/README.md

-## Current revision codes
+## Current revision codes for the first major submission made in July 2020
-Here, we add the codes related to the new experiments related to the "Sentence Ranking Tool" (Section 6).
+Here, we add the codes related to the new experiments related to the "Sentence Ranking Tool" (Section 6) for submitting the first revision.
 The changes made are as follows :
 1. We added more elaborately explained the  ground truth creation process and task definition of the helper tool.
-2. We have added more evaluation metrics like \textit{Precision@1,2 and 3}.
+2. We have added more evaluation metrics like \textit{Precision@1, 2 and 3}.
 3. We also add the statistical significance tests of paired t-test done.

 ### Adding evaluation metrics